-The next edition of the Festival will take place on June 7, 8 and 9, 2019.
+The next edition of the Festival will take place in mid-June, 2020.
+Exact dates to be confirmed soon.

 The Eurêka!
-Festival will be held in the Old Port of Montréal near the Science Centre, between Alexandra Quay and Jacques-Cartier Quay.
+Festival is held in the Old Port of Montréal near the Science Centre, between Grand Quai and Jacques-Cartier Quai.

 We encourage you to take public transit – for environmental reasons – but also because there is a lot happening in the Old Port that weekend!